 He had resumed the typewriter and sat, incapable of flexing a finger.
 What his story needed was another thing to happen.

 Another afternoon passed, and I knew I had to keep to my room.
 When I looked out the window, McSweeney was on the corner, same as before.
 When I looked about sundown, after the waiter brought my supper, it was another fellow.
 It was a long way, I knew, to the depot; and at this rate, I was not likely to make it.
 If Schiller had got in on the 3.15, he should have telegraphed.
 If I was going it alone, I had decisions to make.

 Another afternoon passes, and he knows he has to keep to his room.
 R.W. looks out the window, and sees…

 Tom looked at his fingernails, and drummed them.

 (He could just use McSweeney.
-Part of his color, maybe… Bus station basement, projector always breaking down…place they watch films without subtitles, argue, because they don’t understand the dialogue, what the story is.
+Part of his local color, maybe… Bus station basement, projector always breaking down…place they watch films without subtitles, argue, because they don’t understand the dialogue, what the story is.
 One of the party thugs falls in love with a Humphrey Bogart type…)

 He settled on Meeney, a truncation with, at the time, implications clever-seeming.

 Meeney is on the corner, same as before.
 Sundown comes; the woman brings supper.
 Another fellow now.
 (Yes, Tom thought, fellow is not a bad word.)
 He must escape to the depot.
 But where will he go?
 He is in any case unlikely to make it.
 (Schiller…sure, keep it) Schiller, if he got in on the 3.15, should have called.
 R.W. thinks, I am alone.
 The decisions are mine to make.